 \subsection{Latent Action Pretraining}

-The pretraining stage, illustrated in Figure~\ref{fig:VLA-WM}, is designed to be \textit{model-agnostic}, trained end-to-end in a self-supervised way. allowing flexible integration of different architectures for both imitation learning and world models.
+The pretraining stage, illustrated in Figure~\ref{fig:VLA-WM}, is \textit{model-agnostic} and trained end-to-end in a self-supervised way.
+This allows flexible integration of imitation learning and world model architectures.

-The inputs to the system are: (i) an image frame from a human or robot performing a manipulation task, and (ii) a natural language instruction specifying a task objective (e.g., \textit{``Pick $\langle \text{object} \rangle$ into sink''}).
-The imitation learning model processes these inputs to produce \textit{$n$ latent actions} that encode semantic and temporal aspects of the intended behavior.
-These latent actions are not explicitly supervised with ground-truth actions but instead are paired with the current image frame at the current timestep $t$ and the next $n-1$ frames, then fed into the world model to generate the next image frames from timestep $t+1$ to $t+n$, and the learning signal comes from predicting the next image frames in the video sequence.
+Given a current image frame $x_t$ and a language instruction $c$, the imitation learning model $\mathrm{IL}_{\theta}$ predicts a sequence of $n$ latent actions:

+where $z_{t+n-1} = {z_t, z_{t+1}, \ldots, z_{t+n-1}}$ denotes the predicted latent action sequence.
+These latent actions are not supervised by ground-truth robot actions.
+Instead, they are used as inputs to the world model.
+Specifically, the world model $\mathrm{WM}_{\phi}$ is initialized from the current frame $x_t$ and rolled out sequentially with the $n$ predicted latent actions to predict the next $n$ frames:

+Thus, the model is trained by predicting the shifted future frames $x_{t+1+n}$ step by step from the current frame and the latent actions predicted by $\mathrm{IL}_{\theta}$.

-In our case, to learn the dynamics of the world, we use a recurrent state-space model (RSSM) architecture with an encoder, dynamics model, and decoder, following DreamerV3~\cite{DREAMERv3}.
-At each timestep $t$, the model maintains a deterministic recurrent state $h_t$ updated by a transition function $f_\phi$, and samples a stochastic latent variable $z_t$ from a posterior conditioned on the current observation $x_t$:
+In our implementation, $\mathrm{WM}_{\phi}$ is instantiated as a recurrent state-space model (RSSM), following DreamerV3~\citep{DREAMERv3}.
+At each rollout step $k \in \{1, \ldots, n\}$, the model updates a deterministic recurrent state $h_{t+k}$ using the previous state $\hat{s}_{t+k-1}$ and latent action $z_{t+k-1}$.
+It then predicts a stochastic latent state and reconstructs the next frame:

-where the model state is $\hat{s}_t = (h_t, z_t)$.
-The posterior $q_\phi$ and prior $p_\phi$ are modeled as categorical distributions.
-The imitation learning and world models $\phi$ are trained by minimizing an objective consisting of a reconstruction loss of the mean squared error (MSE) and a KL divergence regularizer: